mihail911/mihail911.github.io/src/pages/articles/2019-5-09---Deep-Learning-Computer/index.md

 My saving grace here is that I do hope to expand my system in the future to handle more GPUs, so it's nice to have that leeway in what the power supply is capable of.
 A good power supply also can last for a very long time, so I'm sure this piece will persist across several builds.

-Phew!
-And with that, we are officially done with our hardware odyssey.🙌 Now let's get to some actual computer building!
+Phew 😓!
+And with that, we are officially done with our hardware odyssey 🙌.
+If you're still on the line, let's get to some actual computer building!

 ## Fitting the Lego Blocks Together 🏗️

-After you've done the job of picking the hardware components for your system, putting the pieces together is like big-person Lego block fitting.
+After you've picked the hardware components for your system, putting the pieces together is like big-person Lego block fitting.
 One piece of overarching advice I have for the physical building is to *carefully* read the manuals for your various components.
 Some are more important than others (I read the motherboard manual page-to-page), but when in doubt, consult the relevant manual.

 My workflow for getting the machine roughly involved 1) setting the motherboard up outside the case 2) disassembling and prepping the case 3) mounting the motherboard and 4) connecting any relevant cables appropriately.
 You are, of course, not required to do it this way so do whatever makes the most sense to you.